 Business Plan Outline

-The sales and marketing section offers a detailed explanation of your sales strategy, pricing plan, proposed advertising and promotion activities, and product or service's benefits.
-This is where you present the reader with your new business's Unique Selling Proposition, describe how you're going to get your goods and/or services to market and how you're going to persuade people to buy them.
+The sales and marketing section offers a detailed explanation of your sales strategy, pricing plan, proposed advertising and promotion activities, and all the benefits of your products/services.
+This is where to outline your business's unique selling proposition, describe how you plan to get your products/services to market, and how you'll persuade people to buy them.

-An outline of your business's legal structure and management resources, including your internal management team, external management resources, and human resources needs.
+This section outlines your business's legal structure and management resources, including the internal management team, external management resources, and human resources needs.
 Include any experience or special skills that each person in your management team brings to the business.
 If the goal of your business plan is to get funding, it's wise to include an advisory board as a management resource.

 The operating plan offers detailed information about how your business will be run.
-It provides your business's physical location, facilities and equipment, kinds of employees needed, inventory requirements and suppliers, and any other applicable operating details that pertain to your precise type of business, such as a description of the manufacturing process, or specialty items needed in day-to-day operations.
+It provides your business's physical location, descriptions of facilities and equipment, types of employees needed, inventory requirements, suppliers, and any other applicable operating details that pertain to your precise type of business, such as a description of the manufacturing process, or specialty items needed in day-to-day operations.

 Starting a business is usually about making a profit, so it's important to demonstrate that you have a solid sense of your current finances, funding needs, as well as projected income.
 In the financial section, provide a description of your funding requirements, your detailed financial statements, and a financial statement analysis.
-This part of the business plan is where you will present the three main financial documents of any business, the balance sheet, the income statement and the cash flow statement.
-(In the case of a new business, this last document will be a cash flow projection.)
-The instructions on writing the Financial Plan section will show you how to prepare all of these documents.
+This part of the business plan is where you present the three main financial documents of any business: the balance sheet, the income statement, and the cash flow statement, or in the case of a new business, a cash flow projection.

-In addition to the sections outlined above, at the end of your business plan you will also want to include any additional information that will help establish the credibility of your business idea, or bolster your potential success.
+In addition to the sections outlined above, at the end of your business plan, include any additional information that will help establish the credibility of your business idea, or bolster your potential success.
 You may choose to include marketing studies, photographs of your product, permits, patents and other intellectual property rights, credit histories, résumés, marketing materials, and any contracts or other legal agreements pertinent to your business.

 Add a Title Page and Table of Contents